 Music as Communication

 "Rudolph’s music is decidedly post-minimalistic, characterized by complex rhythms and repeated figures...the vocal writing was singable and allowed for clarity of text even when the two voices sang different words simultaneously."

 "Rudolph’s score is attractively minimalist and, when sung, never unclear"

 Patrick O'Brien, Chicagoland Musical Theatre

-Upcoming performances of compositions by Chicago-based composer Elizabeth Rudolph
+Upcoming events and performances featuring compositions by Chicago-based composer Elizabeth Rudolph

 "We are all bastards"